teamian27/ESL-Project/README.md

 ### **Site design**

 I have a lot of material available from my years of teaching, but decided to only choose two topics because of the limits of my skill, time and to be within the project guide.
 I have chosen my two favourite lessons to include to show the lay out.

+I choose to limit the amount of images on the page, as the main focus of the page are the lesson pages, I didn't want too many distractions, less is more.

 ### **Index page**